Kazuma Kiryu: Voice actors

-Nogashi was impressed by Kiryu's Japanese voice actor, Takaya Kuroda, due to how he sang in the music minigame.
+Nagoshi was impressed by Kiryu's Japanese voice actor, Takaya Kuroda, due to how he sang in the music minigame.
 Another staff member, Sato, was impressed by the karaoke game as it helped to show a fun side of Kiryu.
 Kuroda highly enjoyed voicing his character, being anxious in most scenes regardless of the tone he had to make.
-As a result, he wants to keep Kiryu in character.
-Kuroda describes Kiryu as a true shy character, stating he does not consider himself too attractive to the point where he could not form a formal romantic relationship with Sayama in Yakuza 2.
+As a result, he wanted to keep Kiryu in character.
+Kuroda described Kiryu as a true shy character, stating he does not consider himself too attractive to the point where he could not form a formal romantic relationship with Sayama in Yakuza 2.
 Kuroda was surprised with the success of the first Yakuza game and thus hoped the series would continue.
 Kuroda expressed joy with his work, recalling people who recognized his voice from the games.